foundation/foundation-zurb-template/readme.md

 bower install
 ```

-### Usage (for both CLI and Manual)

-Finally, run `npm start` or `foundation watch` to run Gulp.
+Finally, run `npm start` to run Gulp.
 Your finished site will be created in a folder called `dist`, viewable at this URL:

 ```
 http://localhost:8000
 ```

-To create compressed, production-ready assets, run `npm run build`.
+To create compressed, production-ready assets, run `npm run build`